Himan2899/CODEXO/README.md

-<<<<<<< HEAD
 # TruthGuard - Fake News Detector

 TruthGuard is a web-based tool designed to help users detect potential fake news and misinformation.
-Using a combination of natural language processing techniques and pattern recognition, it analyzes text content and provides an assessment of its credibility.
+Using a combination of natural language processing techniques, pattern recognition, and database-driven analysis, it analyzes text content and provides an assessment of its credibility.

 ## Features